Glossary of Chinese Yijing terms

 'Inlaid hexagrams' – Two hexagrams where the yin and yang lines in one are

-yang and yin lines, respectively, in the same positions in the other.
+yang and yin lines, respectively, in the same positions in the other, as with hexagrams 1 and 2.
 One

 is the cuogua of the other.
 In English such hexagrams are said to be 'complementary'.